-NOTE: This document uses the term preprovisioning in the context of preparing or preconfiguring entities such as chassis slots, line cards (or input/output modules (IOMs) and media dependent adapters (MDAs), ports, and interfaces, prior to initialization.
+NOTE: This document uses the term preprovisioning in the context of preparing or preconfiguring entities such as chassis slots, cards, input/output modules (IOMs)/Control Forwarding Module (CFM/IOM) cards and media dependent adapters (MDAs), media dependent adapters (MDAs), compact media adapters (CMAs), ports, and interfaces, prior to initialization.
 These entities can be installed but not enabled.
 When the entity is in a no shutdown state (administratively enabled), then the entity is considered to be provisioned.

-Alcatel-Lucent 7750 SR-Series routers provide the capability to configure chassis slots to accept specific line card and MDA types and set the relevant configurations before the equipment is actually installed.
+Alcatel-Lucent routers provide the capability to configure chassis slots to accept specific line card and MDA types and set the relevant configurations before the equipment is actually installed.
 The preprovisioning ability allows you to plan your configurations as well as monitor and manage your router hardware inventory.
 Ports and interfaces can also be preprovisioned.
 When the functionality is needed, the card(s) can be inserted into the appropriate chassis slots when required.